 Expert Hint: Don’t write your university internship CV objective first.
 You’ll get stuck trying to think what to say.
 Write it last so you’ll have piles of material to choose from.

-3. Put the Right Experience and Skills on Your CV for Internships
+3. Put the Right Experience and Skills on Your CV for Internship

 The key to getting chosen?